YuriODev/iterations-and-loops-iLynx26/exercises/README.md

 | 3   | 25<br>4 | 6 1 |

 ### Note:

+The problem tests the ability to use loops and conditional statements to calculate the results of the integer division and the remainder of the division of two numbers.

 ## Exercise 38: Even Difference - Hard 🥵 (Est. Time: 15-20 mins | Points: 30)